Laura Moser: Political involvement

 After the 2016 United States presidential election, Moser founded the organization Daily Action.
 In 2017, she moved back to Texas's 7th congressional district to run for Congress in 2018.

 In February 2018, the Democratic Congressional Campaign Committee (DCCC), citing concerns about Moser's electability in the general election, called attention to her past controversial statements.
 That DCCC action was condemned by DNC chair Tom Perez and Our Revolution, which endorsed Moser a few days later, on March 1, 2018.

 In the March 6 Democratic primary, in a seven-candidate field, Moser earned 24.3% of the vote to Lizzie Fletcher's 29.3%.

 In the May 22 runoff, Fletcher defeated Moser, 68% to 32%, becoming the Democratic nominee in the general election.

 In the November 6 general election, Fletcher defeated incumbent representative John Culberson by five percentage points (52.5% to 47.5%).

 Personal life

 Moser is married to Arun Chaudhary, who was President Barack Obama's White House videographer.
-Her brother is Benjamin Moser, a New York Times Book Review columnist.
+Her brother is writer and translator Benjamin Moser.
 She has two children.
 In April 2020, she and her family moved to Berlin, Germany.